"Timeless Reflection" (detail) by Judith Clendenning

 We Are the Watershed

-On Friday, May 1st and Saturday, May 2nd, 2026, you are invited to a free, hope-filled gathering called We are the Watershed.
-The aim of the gathering is to celebrate nature, to express eco-grief, and to spur collective action toward revitalizing the health of Peskotomuhkatikuk – the homelands and waters of the Peskotomuhkati [Passamaquoddy] Peoples.
+On May 1 and 2, 2026, Eastport Arts Center held a hope-filled gathering called We are the Watershed.
+The aim of the gathering was to celebrate nature, to express eco-grief, and to spur collective action toward revitalizing the health of Peskotomuhkatikuk – the homelands and waters of the Peskotomuhkati [Passamaquoddy] Peoples.
 Humans are deeply connected with nature, harms to nature have rippling effects throughout our communities, and restorative actions create benefits for nature and humans alike.

 Image from Schoodic Riverkeepers.
 Map by Ed Bassett, 2013.

-We are the Watershed is a collective of environmental, arts, and Indigenous-led organizations working toward re-connecting humans with nature, to revitalizing the health of nature, waterways, estuaries, and the Bay in Peskotomuhkatikuk.
+We are the Watershed was organized by a collective of environmental, arts, and Indigenous-led organizations working toward re-connecting humans with nature, to revitalizing the health of nature, waterways, estuaries, and the Bay in Peskotomuhkatikuk.

 As part of this event, we solicited submissions of artwork, photographs, and written works from the greater community.
-These pieces have been collected and will be professionally published in a booklet that will be released on May 1 and sold during the We Are the Watershed event.
+These pieces have been collected and professionally published in a booklet that was released on May 1 and sold during the We Are the Watershed event.

 What is We Are the Watershed?

-We Are the Watershed is a two-day event planned for early May at Eastport Arts Center for the purpose of celebrating and conserving the watershed of Passamaquoddy Bay and Skutik River.
+We Are the Watershed was a two-day event in May 2026 at Eastport Arts Center for the purpose of celebrating and conserving the watershed of Passamaquoddy Bay and Skutik River.
+Planning is in the works for 2027.

 -